bookofproofs/bookofproofs.github.io/_sources/history/17th-century/maupertuis.md

 * One reason is that indeed it was late in his career that he proposed the principle.
 * It was in 1746, soon after becoming director of the Berlin Academy, that he first enunciated the Principle of Least Action and it was four years later that he published it in Essai de cosmologie Ⓣ(Essay on cosmology).
 * Maupertuis hoped that the principle might unify the laws of the universe and combined it with an attempted proof of the existence of God.
+* These laws, so beautiful and so simple, are perhaps the only ones which the Creator and Organizer of things has established in matter in order to effect all the phenomena of the visible world ...
 * Samuel König was a mathematician whom Maupertuis had known for a long time.
 * Both had been students of Johann Bernoulli, both had taught du Châtelet, both had studied the shape of the Earth, and Maupertuis had proposed Samuel König for election to the Berlin Academy.
 * The strange affair began in 1751 when König visited Berlin and gave a paper to Maupertuis to be considered for publication.